Musicals101.com

 b.
 Mar.
 13, 1841 (St. Louis, MO) - d.
 Jan 15, 1891 (Cornwall, NY)

-Emmet polished his talents as a German-accented (or "Dutch") comedian in variety and minstrel shows before being cast in the title role of his career-defining musicals hit, Fritz, Our American Cousin (1870).
+Emmet polished his talents as a German-accented (or "Dutch") comedian in variety and minstrel shows before being cast in the title role of Fritz, Our American Cousin (1870).
 Audiences adored his performance as a German immigrant who searches for his long-lost sister while simultaneously pursuing the girl the loves.
-He also introduced a memorable "Lullaby" that became a nationwide hit.
+He also introduced a memorable "Lullaby" that became a popular favorite.
 Emmet toured in the role for the rest of his life, starring in a series of revivals and sequels, and even brought one of the Fritz musicals to London for a successful run in 1872.
+Heavy drinking and resulting acts of public violence brought unwanted press coverage before Emmet's death at age 49.

 Fall, Leo